 Montana Nonprofit Association seeks to build the capacity of the Montana nonprofit sector in order to monitor and act on public policy issues that affect the sector as a whole.
-MNA's Public Policy Council directs the association's work and is guided by a Public Policy Agenda developed in consultation with our membership.
+By making policy recommendations to the MNA Board of Directors, MNA's Public Policy Council directs the association's work and is guided by a Public Policy Agenda developed in consultation with our membership.

 MNA Public Policy Program Goals

 - Create a voice for MNA members on public policy issues.

 - Educate nonprofit organizations and legislators on public policy issues that affect the nonprofit sector as a whole, their rights and responsibilities as advocates, and the skills needed to effectively engage in advocacy.